 Saturday 20th July

-We have limited spaces for temperament assessments for any breed - carried out by experienced examiner - Jude Brendon
+We have limited spaces for temperament assessments for any breed FULL - carried out by experienced examiner - Jude Brendon

 The type of tests we do are going into small spaces such as a telephone booth, being approached by a man in reflective jerkin pushing a wheelie bin or opening a umbrella in front of the dog, walking through a bead curtain etc. We also assess general demeanour around people and other dogs.
 As you can see nothing too onerous, it is not the Swedish Temperament Test with dummies dropping out of trees etc. because it is for companion dogs who can cope with everyday life not RinTinTin